Mandir Wahi Banayenge (film): Cast

-Production

-The film was shot in the beautiful locations of Faizabad, Balrampur and Gonda district of Uttar Pradesh with some scenes shot in Halol and Vadodara of Gujarat.

-It was speculated that 'Mandir Wahi Banayenge' will give rise to unnecessary debates upon its release; however, nothing controversial was found once the film got screened.
-In fact, it has come out to be a total commercial film.

-Madhukar Anand and Chhote Baba have given the music while Mahesh Venkat has done the cinematography.
-Action sequence and stunts have been performed under the guidance of Hira Yadav.
-Kanu Mukherjee, Pappu Khanna and Ramdevan choreographed the dance numbers.
-Art direction done Bhaskar Tiwari and Nazir Shaikh while post-production done in "Eye Focus Studio".
-Dress designed by Ashutosh Gautam and Niraj Maurya.
-Publicity designed by Narsu Behara (Shakti Arts).

 Release

 The film was theatrically released on 8 February 2019 across Bihar and Jharkhand, has received a bumper opening all over.
 On 1 March 2020, film also released across Mumbai and Gujarat theatre.

 Soundtrack

 The soundtrack for "Mandir Wahi Banayenge" was composed by Madhukar Anand and Chhote Baba with lyrics penned by Pyare Lal Yadav, Shyam Dehati and Pawan Pandey.
 The soundtrack included an unusually large number of songs at 8.
 It was produced under the "Wave Music" label, who also bought his satellite rights.